clifford2/nextgen_ansible_advanced_homework/README.md

 	- `ssh <user-id>@control.<guid>.example.opentlc.com`
 - Switch to root: `sudo -i`
 - Copy your OPENTLC private key to `/root/.ssh/mykey.pem`, and set permissions to 0400.
-- Fork this git repo
+- Fork this git repo: `git clone https://github.com/clifford2/nextgen_ansible_advanced_homework.git && cd nextgen_ansible_advanced_homework`
-- Copy the `labrc` file to your home directory, and edit it to fill in the required *sensitive* information
+- Copy the `labrc` file from the cloned repo to your home directory, and edit it to fill in the required *sensitive* information
 - Set the environment variables from this file: `source ~/labrc`
 - Provision the OCP network, flavor, security groups, and SSH keys, and set up the OCP `workstation` host as an Tower isolated node, by running the following (supplying the OSP workstation password from email when prompted):
 	```